-This 1980 Fiat Abarth 131 Replica was built in 2003 for Neville .S, He has competed in Targa Tasmania 6 times with success on many occasions , Motor Rebuilt in late 2015 but never raced again ,is now in Perth, it will need some clarification to be in the “Spirit” of “Round the Houses” Vintage Racing with the VSCC, a few things will need looking at I’m Guessing, programmable computer driven (ECU)for Ignition timing and Dry Sump kit to start, plus look at the “Quality” of work performed on this car ,to determine how much work is needed to bring back to Fiat Abarth type!
+This 1980 Fiat Abarth 131 Replica was built in 2003 for Neville .S, He has competed in Targa Tasmania 6 times with success on many occasions , Motor Rebuilt in late 2015 but never raced again ,is now in Perth, it will need some clarification to be in the “Spirit” of “Round the Houses Vintage Racing” with the VSCC, plus look at the “Quality” of work performed on this car to determine how much work is needed to bring it back to Fiat Abarth !

-Set up for “Targa Events” with a C.A.M.S log booked caged as it is today, but not much of the original Fiat 131 it started with, the roof and floor and chassis structures are the same 131 ,but guards ,bonnet and boot are all Abarth Fibreglass and Carbon fibre pieces, 50% of the window glass is Fiat, the other Polycarbonate, Front suspension is Modified Nissan Skyline GTS with MCA Gas charged Adjustable Coil-overs(Fr+Rr), Differential is live axel LSD 4.11 Hilux type, Modified with full floating hub set-up and Nissan Skyline 4pot brake set-up hanging of it, but all wheels bolted upto Subaru 5x100PCD!
+Set up for “Targa Events” with a C.A.M.S log booked caged ,as it is today, but not much of the original basic Fiat 131 it started with, the roof and floor and chassis/bulk head structures are the original steel of the 131 ,but guards ,bonnet and boot are all Abarth Fibreglass and Carbon fibre pieces, Front ,Rear and door glass is Fiat, the rear quarter is Polycarbonate with stupid air scoops…., Front suspension is Modified Nissan Skyline GTS with $6k MCA Gas charged Adjustable Coil-overs(Fr+Rr), Differential is live axel LSD 4.11 Hilux type, Modified with full floating hub set-up and Nissan Skyline 4pot brake set-up hanging of it, but all wheels bolted upto Subaru 5x100PCD!

 Update 9/2016- We have moved the seat so Rubin can reach the pedals , repaired the seat so 4 bolts hold it in now (not 3 and some “No-more Nails” 4th)!
 Lightened the car with the removal of gear we will never use in R-T-H-Racing, Terra trip and wiring, extra Fire Extinguishers, passenger foot step bar and heavy brackets, Next is to fix the still leaking Dry sump pan, remove the 1m extra oil lines……there is a couple of kilo’s weight saving right there!

 Update 10/2016- This month the mighty 131 gets a closer look! ….Yes up on the hoist ….OMG WTF have I bought?
-“Cocky Shit” welding to the floor etc, Steel fabricated dry sump needs to be removed for repairs!…the fittings and hose to the oil pump are way to long and so flex, cracking the metal at several points from the fittings upwards!!…Not well thought about!
+“Cocky Shit Welding” to the front roll cage,floor etc, Steel fabricated dry sump…. needs to be removed for replaced!…the fittings and hose to the oil pump are way too long and so flexes, cracking the metal at several points from the fittings upwards!!…Not well thought out!
 Top end tappet noise is LOUD and Unbearable! ….All this to be done in time for the VSCC Vintage Stampede at Wanneroo Raceway in late November ??!?!

-Driving on the day was great fun, however the noise of the valvetrain was to much and called it a day…..
+Driving on the day was great fun, however the noise of the valvetrain was way to much and called it a day…..!

-Update 3/2017- After an extensive search through what has been done to this Fiat Abarth motor , all the “Abarth”, had been removed and replaced with Full Custom type, “once use” disposable parts, even thou good theory’s and parts were used, it’s very bad execution of that theory and the workmanship is evident!
-We hope to save this vary rare and expensive head from the brink of discarding!
-YES I can say the only thing we can do now is reverse the damage by sending this Abarth head to our new friend GUY CROFT at GCRE in the U.K (in talks now), discarding the Ford/Holden v8 Taxi Racing style bits, for the TRUSTED and well known GCRE set ups and much respected advice, We will use only Fiat and Abarth original and Quality parts!!!
+Update 3/2017- After an extensive search through what has been done to this Fiat Abarth motor – We have concluded that, all the “Abarth”, had been removed and replaced with Full Custom Once Use parts type at GREAT EXPENCE!!, even thou some good theory’s and parts were used, it’s weak execution of that theory and the tardy workmanship is evident!
+We do hope to save this vary rare and expensive head from the brink of discarding!
+YES I can say the only thing we can do now is reverse the damage is by sending this Abarth head to our new friend GUY CROFT at GCRE in the U.K (he has it now), discarding the Ford/Holden v8 Taxi Racing style bits, for the TRUSTED and well known Fiat/Abarth original and Quality replacement parts!!!

-Update 5/2017- 2Ltr Block out and that 5kg ‘Dampener’ is off, what a rubbish idea that was, removing over 5kg weight from the flywheel only to put that at the front of the crank…Genius!! also removed over 25kgs of over length and over weight oil lines from front to back, now with another Abarth head at the machine shop getting touched up , the block stripped down to see what is useable and what is bin-able we are slowly moving forward!!
+Update 5/2017- 2Ltr Block out and that stupid V8 style 5kg ‘Dampener’ is off, what a rubbish idea that was, removing over 5kg weight from the flywheel only to put that at the front of the crank…Genius!!
+Ever heard of Harmonics?
+Fiat did all this Rallying with out one ,but they knew better? also removed over 25kgs of over length and over weight oil lines from front to back, now with another Abarth head at the machine shop getting touched up , the block stripped down to see what is useable and what is bin-able we are slowly moving forward!!

 Update 6/2017- The replacement Abarth head is still being tidied up with Neil and we are doing block assessment , we’re not happy with the machining of the 2ltr crank just for starters!
 This Guru has made the crank susceptible to excessive wear ,after the 2thou Nitride treated surface was ground off 10thou!!
 But in the short term(not having a choice) we will use till the complete new bottom end is done next year, ok now with the heavy dry sump stuff removed ,as not required for VSCC “Round the Houses”, saving over 35kgs ,the new hi-performance standard type oil pump and winged sump fitted, oil filter housing with remote oil filter and cooler take-off done! also cleaned up some of the rough bits and saved weight by trimming from oversize rough cut steel brackets!…Rocker covers now in “Abarth Grey”